 The world's atmosphere is warming faster than scientists had anticipated.
 We can expect increasingly frequent and prolonged heat waves leading to drought, crop failure, and wild fires.
 Higher seas are causing storm surges, and more violent storms with heavier rainfall are generating floods and mudslides that can disrupt energy and food supplies.

 Climate change is a state, national, and global priority and it has been a key initiative for our City Council for many years.
 We are committed to reducing carbon emissions in our community and we recognize the importance of local efforts.
-We have undertaken a variety of programs and actions aimed at reducing greenhouse gases in the residential, commercial, transportation, and waste sectors.
+We have undertaken a variety of programs and actions aimed at reducing greenhouse gases in the residential and commercial energy, transportation, water, and waste sectors.

 In partnership with the regional, state and federal governments, we are committed to reducing carbon emissions by 80% by 2050, but we will not attain this goal without active and coordinated partners in state and federal government as well as efforts in the community.
 Take the planet into consideration when you make decisions.
 What’s one more thing you can do to make your life a little greener?

 Our Climate Action Plan is being updated.
 Sign up to receive notifications on this and our quarterly community forums by clicking HERE.
 Choose General News and Updates, then select Sustainability and Green Initiatives.